EndFramework/backendpy/docs/routes.rst

         routes=[routes])

 In an application, more than one object of the Routes class can be defined.
-Each of which can be used to define the Uri of separate parts of the application or even different versions of the API and the like.
+Each of which can be used to define the routes of separate parts of the application or even different versions of the API and the like.
 For example:

 .. code-block:: python